this is the teaching page

 "Working with Daniel has been a very special time for me.
 I got to see a unique work of the moment, both in his teaching and his performing.

-together with thoughtfulness and caring he guided jazz and rock musicians into a journey of improvisation.
+Together with thoughtfulness and caring he guided jazz and rock musicians into a journey of improvisation.

-His work with dancers at the CI festival was fascinating for me as a musician and as a dancer on the contact floor. special presence on stage and tons of investigative spirit made it a highlight of the festival in many people's eyes.
+His work with dancers at the CI festival was fascinating for me as a musician and as a dancer on the contact floor.
+Special presence on stage and tons of investigative spirit made it a highlight of the festival in many people's eyes.
 I intend to invite Daniel for future workshops and performances."

 Nikki - Violin.